gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

 <iframe src="https://drive.google.com/file/d/1Y6OE-IeEOqfVEkdmI3WGMKyysW7EPz3c/preview" style="width:100%; height:600px;" frameborder="0"></iframe>

-> This independent educational article is not affiliated with or endorsed by Synopsys, Georgia Tech, or OpenAI.
-Synopsys and Sentaurus are trademarks of Synopsys, Inc. No Synopsys software, documentation, license material, or proprietary examples are distributed.
+> This independent educational article is not affiliated with or endorsed by Synopsys, Inc. No Synopsys software, documentation, license, or proprietary examples are distributed.
 Users must obtain their own licenses and follow their applicable agreements.

 <br>

 # Motivation: Why TCAD Workflows Are Repetitive

-&nbsp;&nbsp;&nbsp;&nbsp;Synopsys® Sentaurus™ and other TCAD tools are powerful because they expose detailed control over structure generation, physical models, meshing, bias conditions, solver settings, and post-processing.
+&nbsp;&nbsp;&nbsp;&nbsp;TCAD tools are powerful because they expose detailed control over structure generation, physical models, meshing, bias conditions, solver settings, and post-processing.
 That same flexibility also creates repetitive research work.
 A typical study may require copying a baseline case, changing a small set of parameters, checking that placeholders were resolved, launching jobs in the correct environment, parsing logs, extracting metrics, and writing a short report.

 &nbsp;&nbsp;&nbsp;&nbsp;For semiconductor researchers who are new to coding agents, the key point is not to let an agent "do TCAD."
 The researcher still owns the device physics, calibration assumptions, convergence criteria, and final interpretation.
 The agent is useful for the surrounding workflow: file navigation, script execution, manual search, input-deck checks, sweep generation, log summarization, and reproducible bookkeeping.